LAAC-LSCP/laac-lscp.github.io/docs/writing-python-code.md

 ### Naming your file

 The naming of the file matters as it is supposed to give a hint on what the script does but cannot be too long or explanatory.
-You scripts shoud be stored under a `code` or `scripts` folder.
+Your scripts should be stored under a `code` or `scripts` folder.
 Use a verb in the name to characterize the action of the script.
 You should try to limit the length of the names to 5 words max.